dusrdev/PrettyConsole/README.md

 * 😎 Beautifully uniform out of the box (Default colors that can be customized)
 * ⛓ Uses original output pipes, so that your cli's can be piped properly.

+## Roadmap

+* Improve performance after release of .NET 8

+**If you have any other suggestions or feature request, please open an issue on [GitHub](https://github.com/dusrdev/PrettyConsole/issues)**

 ## ⬇ Installation

 To keep build pipelines simple, since version 1.5.2, the new packages will only be available in **Nuget**.